scinos/edutrack-api/README.md

 ## Start the services

+The first time you clone this repo, you have to build the services with `docker-compose build`.
+It is also recommended to do run the same command when you switch branches or update master to make sure the services are running with the latest dependencies.

 Run `docker-compose up api`.
 When you see the line `server running`, the service is ready to accept connections in `http://localhost:8080`.
-This command will also start the databse.
-If you need to connect the database from your host, use `localhost:15432`, using the credentials are stored in `.env`.

-If you already have PostgreSQL server running in your host, you can pass the env variable `DB_HOST_PORT` to change the port.
-For example, start with `DB_HOST_PORT=25432-compose up api` and connect to `localhost:25432` instead.

-The `api` service will restart automatically every time you change a file in `./server`.
+The service will restart automatically every time you change a file in `./server`.

-To install a new dependency (or update an existint one), you have to install it normally (e.g. `npm install my-dep`) and start the service with `docker-compose up --build api`.
+To install a new dependency (or update an existint one), you have to install it normally (e.g. `npm install my-dep`), then build the service (`docker-compose build`) and start it (`docker-compose up api`).

+ProTip: `docker-compose up --build api` is a shortcut for running `docker-compose build` + `docker-compose up api`.

 ## Stopping the services